jupierce/enhancements/enhancements/update/maintenance_schedules.md

 5. Deliver a consistent change management experience across all platforms and profiles (e.g. Standalone, ROSA, HCP).
 6. Enable SRE to, when appropriate, make configuration changes on a customer cluster and have that change actually take effect only when permitted by the customer's change management preferences.
 7. Do not subvert expectations of customers well served by the existing fully self-managed cluster update.
-8. Ensure the architectural flexibility of enabling different change management strategies in the future.
+8. Ensure the architectural space for enabling different change management strategies in the future.

 ### Non-Goals